thathoff/kirby-git-content/README.md

-# Kirby - Git Commit And Push Content
+# Kirby - Git Content

 This is a plugin for [Kirby 3](http://getkirby.com/) that commits and pushes changes made via the Panel to your git repository.